Lupin3000/Raspberry-PI-Tutorials/WIFIAnalysis/readme.md

 $ sudo tcpdump -i wlan1 -s 0 -l -e type mgt subtype probe-req | grep -o -E '([[:xdigit:]]{2}:){5}[[:xdigit:]]{2}'
 ```

-Nobody like to watch all the time on the screen, you can save all informations to a text file.
+Nobody like to watch all the time on the screen, you can save all information's to a text file.

 ```shell
 # save to file